 Intelligent Surveillance Cameras

-In addition, most businesses operate video systems with a plethora of cameras from various brands, generations, and types (Sony, Panasonic, Axis, Hikvision, Dahua, Samsung, and so on).
+In addition, most businesses operate video systems with cameras from various brands, generations, and types (Sony, Panasonic, Axis, Hikvision, Dahua, Samsung, and so on).
 Replacing all cameras is too expensive, and standardizing would lead to lock-in costs.
 Also, most camera products are periodically replaced with a new model every two years.

 AI Video Surveillance Systems